New Date: April 23rd-25th 2021!

 This event was supposed to take place April 2020 at Pine Mountain State Resort Park.
 In response to COVID-19, the CDC has advised us to cancel all gatherings exceeding 50 people until further notice.
 Due to uncertainty, safety, and restrictions we have decided that is is best to cancel the 2020 Nature Summit and it has been rescheduled for the following year.
 Registration will take place at a later time.

 Please follow us on Facebook for updates.
-Again, we ask for your patience during this time of uncertainty.

 Check in, and join us for a welcome dinner at the park (on your own).
 Presentations, evening social, and wildlife movie night to follow.
 Mingle with wildlife professionals, experts, naturalist and enthusiasts alike.

 A kid friendly wildlife movie will be playing in the conference room right next door.
 Bring your sleeping bags and favorite pajamas for this special kids activity!

 Field Trip Day!
 We will be traveling to many different natural areas in the Pine Mountain area to explore its great biodiversity.
 Participants must sign-up up in advance, limited spots available.

 For families who do not wish to travel and hike long distances, there will be many activities and local field trips taking place all day long!

 Join us on exclusive evening field trips led by experts to learn about the creatures that come out at night.

 For these field trips, expect to be in the woods for an extended period of time.
 Bring your own lunch or pre-order a lunch for pick-up at Pine Mountain State Park Dining Service. **(Parks will not provide a boxed lunch day of, you must call and order ahead)

 Start time, duration, and transportation details vary for each one.
 Be sure to check specific field trip information.
 Limited spots: participants must pre sign up to attend in the registration process.